-$Cheap Version: Reach out to a local college or technical school to find a student who is learning coding.
+$Cheap Version: Reach out to a local college or technical school to find a student who is learning to code.
 During school, students have to make multiple websites during their college courses.
 You can get a very nice website for a fraction of the cost by hiring a student or a recent grad as opposed to a web firm or professional.

 Having good quality image documentation affects so many aspects of your career.
 Imagery is uploaded to your social media accounts, website images, marketing materials and sent to galleries for exhibition opportunities.
 If you plan on making prints or merchandise out of your originals, good quality images will be needed to execute this.
-Poor quality images or low resolution files can inhibit you even if the work itself is good quality.
+Poor quality images or low-resolution files can inhibit you even if the work itself is good quality.

 $ Cheap Version: For Minneapolis artists, consider renting out community photo spaces like Shoot Space or Downtown Photo Video.
 Other artist housing places have community photo rooms like A-Mill artist lofts that you can have access to if you are are a resident.

-$ Cheap Version: Choose the bare bones basic insurance just in case your worst case scenario happens.
-This ensures nobody will sue you if a serious accident happens and wont completely financially set you back.
+$ Cheap Version: Choose the bare-bones basic insurance just in case your worst-case scenario happens.
+This ensures nobody will sue you if a serious accident happens and won’t completely financially set you back.
 You can also contact your auto or homeowners insurance company and bundle some options to get a better price.

 Get a tax or financial adviser if taxes do not come easy to you.
 As soon as you register as a business entity, it would be best to start having tax assistance as you will most likely use a Tax ID number and need to claim company income and sales taxes.

-$ Cheap Version: There are cheap ways to learn budgeting, basic finance and other tools to help with the monetary side of running your business.
+$ Cheap Version: There are cheap ways to learn budgeting, basic finance, and other tools to help with the monetary side of running your business.
 Local non-profits and workforce centers often have free or low costs classes.
 However, never cut corners with taxes.
 If you are even the slightest bit unsure if you are completing your art or business taxes correctly, seek out and get professional help.